 Substantive concepts form an integral part of our History planning and support teachers in reinforcing the knowledge of recurring concepts over different periods of History.
-Our whole school detailed overview of substantive concepts is used and incorporated into planning; this ensures that key concepts are revisited and extended as pupils' journey through our school.
+Our whole school detailed overview of substantive concepts (See golden threads list) is used and incorporated into planning; this ensures that key concepts are revisited and extended as pupils' journey through our school.
 This allows children to hook onto previous learning to enable them to deepen their historical knowledge and understanding.